thindil/www.laeran.pl/blog/posts/how-to-set-browser-to-i2p.md

 -- title: How to set browser to I2P
 -- filename: blog/posts/how-to-set-browser-to-i2p.html
 -- author: Bartek Jasicki
-From [the official site](https://geti2p.net/en/):
+-- summary: How to set up a desktop browsers to use them with I2P From [the official site](https://geti2p.net/en/):

 > I2P is an anonymous network built on top of the internet.
 It allows users